 The first step toward taking advantage of this benefit is to set up an appointment with a primary care doctor.
-Everyone is entitled to one free preventative or wellness checkup each year.
+Everyone is entitled to one free preventive or wellness checkup each year.
+If you have not yet taken advantage of their free visit, there is no time like the present.

-For those who have not yet taken advantage of their free visit, now is a good time to do so.
-BMI will be calculated during the visit.
-This number is derived from a patient’s height-to-weight ratio.
-If the number is 30 or higher, ask the physician about setting up counseling sessions for weight loss.
+Your BMI will be calculated during the visit.
+This number is calculated based upon a patient’s height-to-weight ratio.
+If your BMI number is 30 or higher, ask the physician about setting up counseling sessions for weight loss.

 While many physicians offer this service in their clinics, some may not.
 If this is the case, the physician will typically offer a referral to another clinic with the service.
 Another option, which is highly recommended, is to contact your Medicare insurance agent about utilizing this service.
 Since not all physicians have information regarding this Medicare weight loss program, it would be wise to contact your insurance agent anyway.

 Making healthy decisions can help drastically improve your quality of life.
 Losing weight is not always the focus of living a healthier lifestyle, but it is often a byproduct.
 With the help of medical professionals through this Medicare program, you can learn the best exercise regimen and get personalized dieting advice to fit your individual needs.
 If you qualify for this program, take advantage of these Medicare benefits and the resources available to you!